 Website Protection and Compliance Packages for Your Business

 How do I comply with the General Data Protection Regulation (GDPR), the new California Consumer Privacy Act, and other privacy laws to protect myself?

 Our Website Protection and Compliance Packages will help you comply with the new state, federal, and global privacy laws that website, blog, and mobile app owners are required to comply with, including the GDPR and new California Consumer Privacy Act.

-The core documents were drafted by an experienced Internet law attorney and Certified Privacy Professional CIPP/US.
-Instructions are provided for properly posting them on your website to help comply with laws and regulations.
+Our core documents were drafted by an experienced Internet law attorney and Certified Privacy Professional CIPP/US.
+We provide instructions for posting them on your website to comply with Internet privacy laws and regulations.

 Website Protection Packages